-I’m now using vinegar, water and the essential oil to clean my flat and it works!
+I’m now using vinegar, water, and essential oil to clean my flat and it works!
 When I got home I tried it out and cleaned my bathroom.
 After briefly smelling like a fish and chip shop (the smell lasts about 10 mins then goes) it was sparkling.

 I really want to sample their cleaning products like laundry detergent and washing up liquid, plus their cosmetic options too as these are next on my lifestyle change list.
 But each time I went they were out of stock.

-When I get in a regular routine I think it will be a beneficial lifestyle choice.
+When I get into a regular routine I think it will be a beneficial lifestyle choice.
 I look forward to trying it out.

 What do you think?
 Is zero-waste a lifestyle choice you would be interested in trying out – let me know!